 Theory and Methods

-Credibility theory predicts that when institutions persist in time and space they are functional, thus credible.
-If not, they would have changed or gone extinct.
+The Credibility Thesis predicts that when institutions persist in time and space they likely fulfill a certain function, if not, they would have atrophied, changed or gone extinct.
 This principle holds regardless the form of institutions – private/public, formal/informal, and secure/insecure – and implies the necessity for caution and restraint when considering the design and establishment of new institutions.

 The immediate relevance of the theory for the understanding of policy is its refocusing from institutional form towards function, and its methodology that helps identifying the policy options in accordance with the role that institutions perform in a time and space-dependent environment.
 This is particularly important in a poor, developing context, where land plays a crucial role in the provision of social welfare and security.